Maioy97/Clothes-Classification/README.md

 small exercise to classify cloths images by types the dataset used can be found at [kaggel: clothes types dataset](https://www.kaggle.com/datasets/salil007/caavo)

+Main code can  be found at clothes_classification.ipynb the second notebook "clothes_classification_using_limited_images_per_class.ipynb" is an edit to limit the number of samples given to each class when training
+I made this edit to make a faster training prototype of the model

 Note:
 text labels were not included in the dataset docs only the labeling format was row-index_class-number.jpg